Easy Rhubarb Muffins – Simple and Delicious

 1. Preheat and Prep

 Preheat your oven to 375°F (190°C).
-Line a muffin tin with paper liners or lightly grease with cooking spray.
+Line a muffin tin with liners (love these silicone ones) or lightly grease with cooking spray.

 2. Mix Dry Ingredients